hallovarvara/nodejs2023Q2-service/README.md

 npm run docker:prisma:migrate:dev
 ```

-#### You try to start "npm run test" and almost all tests fall with message: "socket problem" or so
+#### You try to start "npm run test" and almost all tests fall with message: "socket hang up" or so

 Manually initialize a bridge to connect API and database (run in console):